EthanBarlo/web-portfolio/src/projects/web-shop-php.md

 This project was created as part of the 'Web Development' module at Reutlingen University during my time studying abroad.

-I worked on this project in a team of two, with my colleague being responsible for the backend and me being responsible for the frontend.
+I worked on this project in a team of two, with my colleague being responsible for the backend while I was responsible for the frontend.

 <Wavy>